sbeam-dev/SbeamRSS/README.md

 + Text can't be selected in reading page.
 Waiting for the flutter_html package to implement this feature.
 + The Scrollbar in reading page can't be updated instantly.
 It's a workaround to avoid severe performance issue.
++ TargetSDK reverted from 30 to 29 to avoid breaking `fluttertoast`.
 + If you have other suggestions, feel free to open an issue!

 ## Building

-We use the latest stable branch of flutter(1.22).
+We use the latest beta branch of flutter(1.24).
 The used pub packages can be found in `pubspecs.yaml`.
 Pull requests are welcomed.